-The connection between two or more elements (drivers and receivers) should be considered a transmission line if the rise and/or fall time is less than half the time for the signal to travel from the transmitter to the receiver.
+The connection between two or more elements (drivers and receivers) should be considered a transmission line if the rise and/or fall time is greater than half the time for the signal to travel from the transmitter to the receiver.

 Standards have been developed to insure compatibility between units provided by different manufacturers, and to allow for reasonable success in transferring data over specified distances and/or data rates.
 The Electronics Industry Association (EIA) has produced standards for RS485, RS422, RS232, and RS423 that deal with data communications.
 Suggestions are often made to deal with practical problems that might be encountered in a typical network.
 EIA standards where previously marked with the prefix "RS" to indicate recommended standard; however, the standards are now generally indicated as "EIA" standards to identify the standards organization.
-While the standards bring uniformity to data communications, many areas are not specifically covered and remain as "gray areas" for the user to discover (usually during installation) on his own.
+While the standards bring uniformity to data communications, many areas are not specifically covered and remain as "gray areas" for the used to discover (usually during installation) on his own.

 |SINGLE-ENDED DATA TRANSMISSION|

 Electronic data communications between elements will generally fall into two broad categories: single-ended and differential.
 RS232 (single-ended) was introduced in 1962, and despite rumors for its early demise, has remained widely used through the industry.
 The specification allows for data transmission from one transmitter to one receiver at relatively slow data rates (up to 20K bits/second) and short distances (up to 50Ft. @ the maximum data rate).